The Project Manager

 Straightforwardly saying, these tools help make the PMs job much simpler, more organized, and more centralized.
 Instead of going back and forth getting all confused with a million emails, these tools allow PMs to have one venue for discussion regarding a project with the team and even with the client.

-Now, there are several sorts of PM Tools out there, some are paid and some are free.
+Now, there are several sorts of PM Tools out there, some receive payment and some are free.
 Choosing a PM Tool to use can sometimes vary on the client’s preference.
 However, here are the top 5 free PM Tools you can consider using for your projects from an article by Rachel Burger of Capterra:

 - Freedcamp – For this tool, you can add an unlimited amount of users and projects and has 200MB of storage.
 In order to upgrade to 1GB, you will have to pay a monthly fee of $2.49.
 Freedcamp is not only popular for its unlimited options and innumerable functions, it is also well-optimized for easy project communication.